Paul Hackett (veteran advocate): Results and reactions

-Howard Wilkinson wrote in The Cincinnati Enquirer the morning after the election "the fact that Paul Hackett made it a very close election is nothing short of astounding... com[ing] close to pulling off a monumental political upset."
+Hackett ultimately lost by a narrow margin of 3.27 percent, the best showing of any Democrat in the district since 1974.
+Howard Wilkinson wrote in The Cincinnati Enquirer the morning after the election, "the fact that Paul Hackett made it a very close election is nothing short of astounding... com[ing] close to pulling off a monumental political upset."
 Hackett won in the eastern, rural counties of Pike, Scioto, Brown, and Adams, while Schmidt won in the populous western counties of Clermont, Hamilton, and Warren.
 The Cincinnati Post editorialized Hackett's success in the eastern counties was in part from "the increasingly desperate struggle in rural areas to provide enough decent jobs for those who want them."
+Hackett told The Cincinnati Post he stood by his criticisms of George W. Bush; "Meant it, said it, stand by it.
+I'd say it again.
+For every vote I may have lost because of it.
+I probably picked up one or two."

 Following the election, many Democrats hailed the election as showing the weakness of Ohio's Republican party, which had been in control of Ohio state government for a decade, and public unhappiness with President Bush's policies.
 Hamilton County Democratic chairman Timothy Burke was delighted.
 "Paul was very critical of this president in a district that Bush carried easily last November, yet she barely hung on to win.
 There's a clear signal in that," he told The Cincinnati Post on election night.
 The Clermont County Democratic chairman, Dave Lane, told the Dayton Daily News "Here we are in the reddest of red districts and it was very, very close."

-The Democratic Senatorial Campaign Committee claimed in a press release Hackett's strong showing meant trouble for Senator DeWine's re-election campaign in 2006, especially since his son R. Patrick DeWine had lost the Republican primary for the seat.
+The Democratic Senatorial Campaign Committee claimed in a press release Hackett's strong showing meant trouble for Senator DeWine's re-election campaign in 2006, especially since his son Pat DeWine had lost the Republican primary for the seat.
 "If Ohio is a bellwether state for next year's midterm elections, things don't look too good for the Republicans", claimed the DSCC.
 Republicans said the election meant nothing of the sort.
 "There is no correlation between what happens in a special election, where turnout is very low and you have circumstances that just aren't comparable to an election that happens on an Election Day in an election year," Brian Nick of the National Republican Senatorial Committee told The Cincinnati Post.